ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climatic_impact-drivers.rst

 Overview
 --------

-These recipes and the corresponding diagnostic provide plotting routine for a selection of the Climatic Impact-Drivers defined in Elling et al. (2026).
+These recipes and the corresponding diagnostic provide plotting routines for a selection of the Climatic Impact-Drivers defined in Elling et al. (2026).
 For each of these variables the model output is compared to observational datasets.